k8snetworkplumbingwg/sriov-network-device-plugin/docs/dpdk/README-virt.md

 With `vfio-pci` an application must run privilege Pod with  **IPC_LOCK** and **CAP_SYS_RAWIO** capability.

 # Example deployment
-This directory includes sample deployment yaml files showing how to deploy a dpdk application in Kubernetes with in privileged Pod with SR-IOV VF attached to vfio-pci driver in the case of non-bifurcating nic devices/drivers or the VF attached to the default driver in the case of native-bifurcating devices/drivers (non-priveleged).
-See [this](https://doc.dpdk.org/guides/howto/flow_bifurcation.html) for more information.
+This directory includes a sample deployment yaml files showing how to deploy a dpdk application in Kubernetes with a privileged Pod (_pod_testpmd_virt.yaml_).

 ## Deploy Virtual machines with attached VFs